Apply to the SPHeRE PhD Programme

 Six HRB SPHeRE Funded Scholarships are available each year.
 Applicants who wish to apply for a SPHeRE funded Scholarship must submit an application form and select their preferred project (or a maximum of 3 projects).

-Successful non-EU applicants for funded positions will be liable for fees above that for European applicants.
+Successful non-EU applicants for funded positions may be liable for fees above that for European applicants.
 Fees vary, but further information on fees can be found on the websites of the individual institutions.

 Understanding and enhancing uptake of Clinical Practice Guidelines for the Management of Obesity in Primary Care settings (UCD)

-If you wish to apply as an Alternatively Funded Scholar (meaning you already have a source of funding from a workplace, institution etc.) for the 2025-2026 academic year please contact SPHeRE Programme Manager Katherine Walsh at katherinewalsh@rcsi.com
+If you wish to apply as a Self-Funded or an Alternatively Funded Scholar (meaning you are funding yourself or already have a source of funding from a workplace, institution etc.) for the 2026-2027 academic year please contact SPHeRE Programme Manager Katherine Walsh at katherinewalsh@rcsi.com

 Please note that outside of the registration fees due to the HEI in which you are registered no additional fees are charged by the SPHeRE Programme.

-Applications will be assessed on a rolling basis for candidates who are alternatively funded.
+Applications will be assessed on a rolling basis for candidates who are self-funded or alternatively funded.

 If you have any questions about the SPHeRE Programme or the application process